statping/statping/dev/README.md

 ``` go
 func Router() *mux.Router
 ```
-Router returns all of the routes used in Statup
+Router returns all of the routes used in Statping